 Mastering the hip thrust is a fast track to lifting, firming and strengthening your butt.
 It puts the weight through every section of your glutes and strengthens your hamstrings too.

-But this is about more than making those coveted booty gains, having powerful glutes is a must for a powerful squat, strong deadlift and even sprinting.
+But this is about more than those coveted booty gains.
+Having powerful glutes is a must for a next level squat, strong deadlift and even sprinting.